-The date set for the hearing shall be at least ten (10) calendar days after the date of the written notice40 the involved parties unless both parties and the decision maker agree to a shorter time.
+The date set for the hearing shall be at least ten (10) calendar days after the date of the written notice to the parties involved unless both parties and the decision maker agree to a shorter time.

 Other than as outlined below, hearings need not adhere to formal rules of procedure or technical rules of evidence followed by courts of law.
 Hearings will be conducted according to the following guidelines: